esallychang/BIOF521_Spring2022/_episodes/01-Galaxy101_VariantCalling_Tutorial.md

 ---
 title: "Week 1 - Variant Calling in Galaxy (Tutorial)"
-teaching: 90
 exercises: 90
-questions:
-- "How can we best analyze our data?"
 objectives:
 - "Manage a Galaxy history in order to keep data organized for an analysis"
 - "Load data from the NCBI SRA into the environment"